The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 8:1: “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.”

-Romans 8:1 declares that there is now no condemnation for those who are in Christ Jesus.
+Romans 8:1 declares that there is now no longer eternal damnation for the soul that believes in the finished work of Jesus Christ.

 • Romans 10:9-10: “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.”

-Romans 10:9-10 explains that if you confess with your mouth that Jesus is Lord and believe in your heart that God raised Him from the dead, you will be saved.
-It further clarifies that belief in the heart leads to righteousness, and confession with the mouth leads to salvation.
+These Scriptures explain that if you confess with your mouth that Jesus is Lord and believe in your heart that God raised Him from the dead, you will be saved.

 • Romans 10:13: “For whosoever shall call upon the name of the Lord shall be saved.”